 Together with high-level executives, professionals working in finance departments are the most targeted by cybercriminals because they are the ones who handle budgets, have access to payroll and other general finance matters.

-Any business that makes regular payments can be a victim of a cyber attack like BEC.
-Whether you work for a big enterprise, school, non-profit organisation or own a small family business, you might be under the radar of hackers as you’re reading this.
+Any business that makes regular payments can be a victim of a cyber attack like Business Email Compromise.
+Whether you work for a big enterprise, school, non-profit organization, or own a small family business, you might be under the radar of hackers as you’re reading this.

 The most common topics for business compromised emails

 The FBI has compiled a list of most common email topics:

 1. A fraudulent invoice scam: A vendor that your company regularly deals with sends an invoice with an updated mailing address.

 2. Fake boss scam: A company CEO asks her assistant to purchase dozens of gift cards to send out as employee rewards.
 She asks for the serial numbers so she can email them out right away.

 3. Fake company request: A homebuyer receives a message from his title company with instructions on how to wire his down payment.

 How does modern workspaces lead to better business decisions?

 Find out in our 101 with Microsoft